How Far in Advance Should You Book Flights? (2026 Guide)

 - How far in advance should I buy airline tickets for domestic flights?

 - For US domestic flights, the optimal window is 1-3 months before departure.
 According to data from Airlines Reporting Corporation (ARC), the average lowest fare appears around 6-8 weeks before departure for most domestic routes.
-Booking earlier than 3 months rarely saves money; booking under 2 weeks out typically costs 20-40% more.
+Booking earlier than 3 months rarely saves money; booking under 2 weeks out typically costs significantly more.

 - When should I book international flights to Europe?